• Skip to primary navigation

 • Spread the rice on the side of the pan making the space to put in the fillings, and leaving some rice aside to cover the top.

-• Place the filling inside and cover the top with the remaining rice.
+• Cover the top with the remaining rice

 • Cook in a hot oven at 390 F - 200 C for 40 minutes or until the top of the Timbale is nicely browned.